 - More Dakka: By shooting glowing green enemies or monsters, Link can fire dozens of shots in rapid succession.

 - Spiritual Successor: To the shooting game in Wii Play

-- Trick Arrow: Link can fire an explosive arrow by charging his bow, unless he has the full-auto powerup.
+- Trick Arrow: Link can fire a bomb arrow by charging his bow, unless he has the full-auto powerup.

 - The Worm That Walks: The Darknut is composed of thousands of flies that can assemble and dissemble at will.